Please note that new policies are in BOLD.

 Applications must be solicited through COIN for all position companies will recruit for on campus.
 Companies may require additional means of application if they wish; this information may also be communicated to candidates through COIN .

 Application deadlines generally default to 9 a.m.
 ET one week before the invitation-list due date.
-For internship interviews occurring January 12–16, 2015, application due dates will be determined by the CMC.
+For internships, the earliest

-- Off-campus first-round interviews (any industry) may take place on Fridays beginning January 16, 2015, or on Tuesday, January 20.
+take place on Fridays beginning January 15, 2016, or on

 - Recruiters must advise the CMC of plans to hold offcampus first-round interviews to avoid significant recruiting conflicts.
 This notice must include the number of candidates seen and the duration of interviews.